Capabilities and Services

-The laboratory also issues CODIS hit letters to notify law enforcement when there is a DNA match between samples in the DNA database.
+The laboratory also performs DNA analysis of offender/arrestee samples for entry in the Combined DNA Index System (CODIS).
+CODIS hit letters are issued to notify law enforcement when there is a DNA match between samples in the DNA database.
 CODIS hits are investigative leads, typically identifying a potential source of biological material from crime scene evidence.

 Y-Chromosome DNA (Y-STR DNA)